 Jake Friesen was raised in a home where the Bible and church was not part of his up bringing.
-He was taught there was a Heaven and a Hell and that all the bad people go to Hell and the good ones go to Heaven.
 He was taught to do the best you can and hope that you will make it to Heaven somehow.
 He had a lot of fear in his heart about going to Hell.
 At the age of thirty someone shared with him the Gospel of Jesus Christ, that He had paid his sin debt by dying on the cross and by trusting in Him he would be saved from Hell.
-On October 29 of 2000 Jake trusted Jesus Christ as his Saviour.
-He shortly after joined the Pembina Valley Baptist Church.
+On October 29 of 2000 Jake trusted Jesus Christ as his Saviour, and shortly after joined the Pembina Valley Baptist Church.
 Jake served in the youth departmen for nine years and graduated from Canadian Baptist Bible College.

-Anna had trusted Christ as her Saviour at a young age and grew up attending a church which taught works for salvation.
-It was not until they started to attend Pembina Valley Baptist Church that they both began to grow in their faith.
+Anna had trusted Christ as her Saviour at a young age but grew up attending a church which taught works for salvation.
+It was not until Jake and Anna started to attend Pembina Valley Baptist Church that they both began to grow in their faith.
 They immediately got involved in the ministry of Pembina Valley Baptist Church.
-For nine years they served in the youth ministry, sang in choir, ushered and anything else they could be a part of.
+Anna served with her husband in the youth ministry, sang in choir and attended Canadian Baptist Bible College.

 In 2010, Jake and Anna surrendered their lives as missionaries.
 God called them to the Mennonites of Mexico.
 Both Jake and Anna were born into Mennonite families and spoke the Low German language fluently.
 In 2013, after two years of deputation, they moved to Mexico.
 They served with missionaries Will and Cindy Klassen for five years.
 During their fifth year in Mexico God directed their hearts to CanAmera, through much prayer and fasting, as well as counsel from their pastor, where Jake now serves as General Director.